AlkisDiamantis/Hotel-React-Front-End/README.md

 Open http://localhost:3000 to view it in the browser.

-The page will reload if you make edits. e.
+The page will reload if you make edits. eg.

-* Filters
+* Filters :
-This app is made to filtering data.
-All filters can work together.
+This app is made to filtering data

-* Calendar
+* Calendar :
 The check in input show the current day.
 The check out inputs shows the day of the check in.

-* Stars
+* Stars :
 There is an implementation for the hotel's stars.

 # That is How it Looks Like :